SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/README.md

-# SCSU CCDC-24/25 Practice Branch
+# SCSU CCDC-24/25
-- This branch will be used for any repo changes.
-It will be merged into main when the changes are ready for the main branch.
+- Repository for SCSU Cyber Competition Club
 - Files not to be merged will be in the .gitignore file.

 ## Resources